 Why should I use a broadcast application to control mesquite trees?

 Undesirable and invasive species can be controlled through mechanical, individual plant treatment (IPT), broadcast, and other methods of control.
-In small spaces, mechanical weed control may offer instant results and IPT will provide a high mortality rate, but these methods are not efficient or economical in many vegetation management situations.
+In small spaces, mechanical weed control may offer instant results and IPT will provide a high mortality rate, but these methods are not efficient or economical in large-scale situations.
 Broadcast control, however, offers many benefits, including even coverage, cost-effectiveness, and a less labor-intensive application.

 Broadcast treatment allows for uniform herbicide distribution across large areas and ensures target species receive consistent coverage.
-Depending on the density of the mesquite, mechanical application is up to 10 times the price per acre of alternative applications.
+Depending on the density of the mesquite, mechanical application is up to 10 times the price per acre of broadcast herbicide applications.
 It also causes tremendous soil disturbance which leads to an increase in broadleaf weeds.
-IPT is practical in small areas or areas with low densities of mesquite but becomes increasingly labor-intensive and costly as the number of acres and density of unwanted vegetation increases.
+IPT is practical in small areas or areas with low densities of mesquite but becomes increasingly labor-intensive and costly as the number of acres and density of Mesquite increases.
 Typically, once an area exceeds 400 mesquite trees per acre, it is more economical to apply broadcast treatment.

 To have a satisfactory level of control on mesquite using aerial broadcast application it is necessary to use four gallons of total spray volume per acre and a droplet size of around 400-500 microns.
 A high-quality adjuvant is also needed in the mixture.

-Mesquite treatment begins with Sonora at a rate of 21oz/A mixed with Triumph 22K at 8 oz/A. This solution will give approximately 55-75 percent mortality two years after treatment.
-If the area you are treating has a high population of prickly pear, and control is desired, increase the rate of Triumph 22K to 32 oz/A.
+Mesquite treatment begins with a base rate of Sonora at a rate of 21oz/A and it is recommended to mix in Triumph 22K at a minimum of 8 oz/A potentially going as high as 32 oz/A depending on what other species are in the treatment area.
+This solution will give approximately 55-75 percent mortality two years after treatment.
+If the area you are treating has a high population of prickly pear, and control is desired, using the 32 oz of the rate of Triumph 22K is recommended.

 For landowners looking to selectively take out mesquite trees and cause limited damage to other wildlife-desirable species a treatment of 21 oz/A of Sonora will target mesquite and other legume-type trees while having a minimum effect on other desirable tree species such as hackberry, little leaf sumac, western soapberry, and other wildlife-desirable browse species.
 This selective brush management method will show a decrease in mesquite mortality, but is an economical solution that allows for a diverse landscape for wildlife.